Applying for Admission: Bachelor’s Degree Programs

 Incomplete and Final Acceptance

 Qualified applicants will receive a letter of acceptance once all required items are received and evaluated.
-Qualified applicants who are in their last year of high school or are attending another college will receive incomplete acceptance.
-Acceptance becomes final when the Office of Admissions receives official transcripts showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
-Acceptance to UAF is final only when the Office of Admissions has reviewed all necessary credentials.
+Applicants who are currently enrolled in high school or another college, or who have not submitted all required official transcripts, may be granted "incomplete" admission.
+Students with incomplete admission are not permitted to receive financial aid and may not register for future semesters.
+Acceptance becomes final when the Office of Admissions receives all required documents.
+For first-year students, that includes a final official high school transcript showing the student has satisfactorily completed all work in progress and that a high school diploma or GED has been earned.
+For transfer students, that includes a final official transcript from every college or university previously attended.

 Request to Postpone